dongryphon/protoseed/README.md

 # protoseed - Bitcoin seed phrases and 2FA

-A protoseed is simply a data-like URI containing entropy that is used to either backup a Bitcoin wallet seed (or any crypto wallet), or providing true 2FA protection (something you know and something you have) for an otherwise software-only wallet.
+A protoseed is simply a data-like URI containing entropy that is used to either backup a Bitcoin wallet seed (or any crypto wallet), or provide true 2FA protection (something you know and something you have) for an otherwise software-only wallet.
 The details are explained below.